Vision Related Learning Issues

 Edmonton Vision Therapy For Children With Vision Related Learning Issues

-Many of the activities we do on a daily basis are often taken for granted.
-Activities such as catching a ball, reading words on a white board, and tying our shoes all rely on our visual system to work properly.
+Many of the activities we do daily are often taken for granted.
+Activities such as catching a ball, reading words on a whiteboard, and tying our shoes all rely on our visual system to work properly.
 Whether we are aware of it or not, effective vision is dependent on our brain and eyes interacting correctly.

-A person can have 20/20 vision, yet struggle with hand-eye coordination, have problems reading, diminished ability to focus, lazy eyes, convergence insufficiency and amblyopia.
-Vision therapy is able to address all of these conditions and effectively treat them.
+A person can have 20/20 vision, yet struggle with hand eye coordination, have problems skipping words or lines when reading, be unable to maintain focus, or have difficulty using both eyes together as a team.
+Vision therapy can address all of these conditions and effectively treat them.

 What is Vision Therapy?

-Optometric Vision Therapy or Developmental Optometry, is a doctor supervised program of individualized exercises and activities designed to retrain the patient’s brain and eyes to work together and improve vision functioning.
-Improving eye-tracking, focusing and eye-teaming ability, in addition to hand-eye coordination is the goal of vision therapy treatment.
-It is very effective in helping those who struggle with reading, memory, focus, balance, and many other vitally important visual tasks.
+Optometric Vision Therapy or Developmental Optometry, is a doctor-supervised program of individualized exercises and activities designed to teach the patient’s brain and eyes to work together and improve vision functioning.
+It is very effective in helping those who struggle with reading, memory, focus, balance, spelling, and many other vitally important visual tasks.

 Vision therapy is effective in children and adults who want to improve their visual abilities.
 Contact Vision by Design’s vision therapist or Dr. Sarah Keep to see how you or your child can function better in day-to-day activities.